brucecui97/habitat_interface/README.md

     ![conda](images/conda.png)

+6. close and re-open your terminal
-6. Source your ROS related setup.bash files again and run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS messages  (e.g.  numpy image to ROS image).
+7. Source your ROS related setup.bash files again and run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS messages  (e.g.  numpy image to ROS image).
 This launch file also launches a joystick controller to control the habitat agent along with visualization tools such as rviz, rqt_graph, and image view

 In addition, launch files for running hector_mapping (hector_map.launch) and navigation (move_base.launch) are also included.
 First run default.launch, then run either hector_map.launch or move_base.launch.